Skip Global navigation and goto content

 Cancer is not just one disease but many diseases.
 There are more than 100 different types of cancer.
 Cancer occurs when abnormal cells divide without control and are able to invade other tissues.
 Most cancers are named for the organ or type of cell in which they start.

-There’s an average of 115,000 new cancers diagnosed and reported each year to the statewide cancer registry, the Florida Cancer Data System.
-Visit the Cancer Registry page for more information regarding the Florida Cancer Registry.
+There’s an average of 115,000 new cancers diagnosed and reported each year to the statewide Cancer Registry, the Florida Cancer Data System.

-According to the World Health Organization (WHO), around one third of deaths from cancer are due to the 5 leading behavioral and dietary risks: high body mass index, low fruit and vegetable intake, lack of physical activity, tobacco use, and alcohol use.
-Source: Who.int/news-room/fact-sheets/detail/cancer.
+Behavioral and dietary risks are leading the risks of cancer, including high body mass index, low fruit and vegetable intake, lack of physical activity, tobacco use, and alcohol use.

-The Centers for Disease Control and Prevention provide funding for cancer programs to address breast, cervical and colorectal cancer.
-For information on these cancer types and the state programs to address them, visit the links below:
+The Centers for Disease Control and Prevention provide funding for cancer programs to address breast, cervical, and colorectal cancer.
+For information on these cancer types and the state programs, visit:

 Other Cancers